David S. Smith

 David Shiverick Smith (January 25, 1918 – April 13, 2012) was the United States ambassador to Sweden from 1976–1977.

 Smith was born in Omaha, Nebraska, the son of Anna (née Shiverick) and Floyd Monroe Smith.
-He was appointed by President Dwight D. Eisenhower as a trustee of the National Cultural Center.
-Smith was a board member of the Council of American Ambassadors.
+He was appointed by President Dwight D. Eisenhower as a trustee of the National Cultural Center and was a board member of the Council of American Ambassadors.
 He graduated magna cum laude from Dartmouth College (where he was a member of Phi Beta Kappa), the Sorbonne, and Columbia University Law School.

 His niece was actress Anne Ramsey.